wp-plugins/fancy-latest-post-widget/readme.txt

 <img src="http://i.imgur.com/nIZFVeW.png"></img><br>

 == Changelog ==
+version 1.3.9: Added the option to exclude post and categories by ID, also configured the backend layout to use less vertical space.<br>

 version 1.3.7: Fixed the jQuery conflicts with the themes and other plugins.<br>

 version 1.2.6: Added a custom CSS area, removed the Aligment dropdown and added a smart screen width detector to display 1, 2 or 4 post per row depending of the space available<br>